 Laura S. Jung

 Laura S. Jung is a PhD candidate in anthropology at American University.
-She is currently in Honduras conducting field research.
 Her dissertation research asks what the effects of short-term medical missions are on health outcomes in rural Honduran communities and what the broader social effects of these projects are.
 Her interests come from her years of experience as a volunteer translator and brigade leader for a short-term medical mission organization that works in Honduras.
-She also worked with School of the Americas Watch and has several years of experience working with higher education and international not profit organizations.
-In 2006, Laura received a dual BA in Political Science and Spanish from University of North Texas and an MA in international studies from DePaul University.
+She is active in social justice movements in Washington, DC and Honduras.
+In 2006, Laura received a dual BA in Political Science and Spanish from University of North Texas.
+She received an MA in international studies from DePaul University in 2011 and an MA in Anthropology in 2015.
 Her master's thesis focused on the dispossession of the afro-indigenous Garífuna from their ancestral lands by industrial African Palm plantation owners.
-She continues to be in solidarity with Garífuna political struggles and land rights issues in Honduras.
-Laura's interests encompass a range of topics, from critical medical anthropology, humanitarianism, and development, to race, gender, and inequality.
-Laura has taught ANTH 110 –Intro to Anthropology at AU and her publications can be found online in Rethinking Development and Inequality, Vol. 3 and ClusterMag Issue 3.
-Before beginning field research, Laura was active in the Anthropology Graduate Student Council (2012-2014) and the 2013 Public Anthropology Conference activities - and encourages you to get involved too!
-When she's not busy doing interesting and important anthropological work, Laura can be found walking her dogs, baking cupcakes and other goodies, and sewing.
-Contact Laura at firstname.lastname@example.org.
+She continues to work in solidarity with Garífuna political struggles and land rights issues in Honduras.
+Laura's research interests incorporate radical feminist and queer theory, queer political ecology, critical medical anthropology, and critical race theory.
+Laura has taught Intro to Anthropology (CAS) and Cross Cultural Communications (SIS) at AU.
+Her publications can be found online in Rethinking Development and Inequality, Vol. 3 and ClusterMag Issue 3.
+When she's not busy doing being an activist-scholar, Laura can be found walking her dog (Rose), baking cupcakes and other goodies, and sewing.
+Contact her at email@example.com.

 Caroline Robertson is a current MA in public anthropology student at AU.
 She received her AS at Lewis and Clark Community College in Godfrey, Illinois, and her BA from Southern Illinois University in Carbondale's Department of Anthropology.
 At SIU, she studied anthropology, focusing on historical trauma and sexuality in southern Illinois.
 She graduated summa cum laude and received an Excellence in Anthropology award from the department.
 Caroline's current research interests include death theory and dark tourism.